Federalist No. 4: Analysis

 Should war take place, Jay believed that a federal government would provide advantages over individual state governments.
 It would have access to a larger population from which to draw leaders, states would be more willing to protect one another, and a federal government would be more inclined to negotiate treaties such that all states benefited.
 Jay's arguments in this essay may be interpreted as reflecting upon the American Revolutionary War.
 In apparent contradiction to his argument, the Revolutionary War provided an example of the thirteen states protecting one another in a military conflict without a federal government.
 It was also an example, however, of the need for a unified military between the states to protect from "unjust attacks".
 The risk of conflict with European powers was especially prominent in Jay's time, as the British Empire and the Spanish Empire held colonial territories bordering the United States.
 Jay also compared union in the United States to the union of Great Britain that the states fought against, arguing that the same principles apply.
-In this example, he also expressed support for the mercantalist Navigation Acts.
+In this example, he also expressed support for the mercantilist Navigation Acts.

 Jay made a strong distinction in Federalist No. 4 between a federal government and individual state governments, even more so than in the other Federalist Papers.
 His depiction of the federal government was one of an ideal government, while he considered the state governments to be lacking accountability and subservient to great powers such as the Britain, Spain, and France.
 Jay concluded Federalist No. 4 with a warning against internal division, assuring that it would lead to failure.
 By doing so, he stated more explicitly what he had only implied in the previous essay: that he believed confederation was not viable and that it would inevitably cause separation between the states.